Who said World Book Day was just for kids? It’s also a great chance for teachers like you to get involved in the fancy dress fun!

 With no need to rush home, you can relax and spend all day as this fairy tale princess, without worrying about your dress turning into rags.
 We can’t promise you a pumpkin carriage, though!

 Okay, we admit it.
 The only actual teacher on our list is best known for being completely terrible.
 Honestly, it’s a wonder Miss Trunchbull was ever employed by the school at all.
 Someone needs to have a stern word with the Board of Governors.

 Of course, The Trunchbull does give you a chance to have a bit of fun and play the pantomime villain with your classes.
 Just make sure no one tries to slip a newt into your drink!

 13. Fantastic Mr Fox

 Sticking with the Roald Dahl theme, Fantastic Mr Fox is a smart, easy-to-wear outfit that lets you maintain your usual air of authority even while wearing a bright orange fox mask!

 We’ll finish with a real fancy dress favourite – Willy Wonka!
-This costume is inspired by Johnny Depp’s take on the character in the 2005 Tim Burton film, but if you’re more of a Gene Wilder guy, we’ve got that outfit too!
+This costume is inspired by the classic Gene Wilder interpretation of Roald Dahl’s iconic character, so it’s a real classic.

 Get ready for World Book Day